-A feature-packed shotgun, the Mossberg Silver Reserve II Side-by-side is the perfect choice for bird hunters.
-Learn more about this side-by-side as you scroll on!
+A feature-packed shotgun, the Mossberg Silver Reserve II Side-by-Side is the perfect choice for bird hunting and skeet shooting.
+Learn more about this as you scroll on!

-Combining traditional with modern elements and manufacturing techniques, the Mossberg Silver Reserve II Side-by-side has been a popular choice for sporting clays and bird hunting.
+Combining traditional with modern elements and manufacturing techniques, the Mossberg Silver Reserve II Side-by-Side has been a popular choice for sporting clays and bird hunting.
 For a very reasonable price, this shotgun has refined details parallel to those high-end double guns.
-This beauty is made in Turkey.
+This beauty is from Turkey.

 Every Mossberg Silver Reserve II shotgun has a set of five field chokes.
 All three gauges (12, 20, and 28) have shell extractors and a wraparound scroll engraving.